montagejs/montagejs.org/docs/montagejs-setup.md

     $ sudo npm install -gq minit@latest
     ```

-    > **Note**: Minit does not need `sudo` access; npm uses `sudo` for greater safety when installing packages.
-When run as root, npm will downgrade permissions before running any build scripts that package authors specified.
+    > **Note**: Minit does not need `sudo` access; npm uses `sudo` to make command line utilities such as minit available system wide.
+Also, when run as root, npm will downgrade permissions before running any build scripts that package authors specified.
 For more details see the npm <a href="https://npmjs.org/doc/README.html" target="_blank">readme</a>.

 * **Windows:** Open the Command Prompt and type: